Learning-Vault/WP-Uncanny-Automator/README.md

 ## Installation
+1. Open the wordpress plugin page and click "Add New" -> "Upload Plugin"
+2. Choose the `lv-uncanny-automator.zip` file.
+The Zip file can be downloaded from our [Releases](https://github.com/Learning-Vault/WP-Uncanny-Automator/releases/) page
+3. Press "Install Now"
+4. Press "Activate Plugin"

+## Manual Installation

 1. Upload `/lv-uncanny-automator/` folder to your wordpress plugins directory
 2. Activate the `Learning Vault for Uncanny Automator` plugin